 The evening meal or dinner service took just over 2 hours.
 The food was good but not outstanding.

-About 90 minutes before landing, breakfast was served, from the choices above.
+About 90 minutes before landing, breakfast was served from the choices above.
 You can see what I chose from my photos.
-All choices were served with yoghurt, breakfast bread, butter and fruit preserves (jam).
+All choices were served with yogurt, breakfast bread, butter, and fruit preserves (jam).
 You could choose between:

-- Frittata: Sun-dried tomato served with pork sausage, potatoes, spinach and fruit
+- Sun-dried tomato served with pork sausage, potatoes, spinach, and fruit

-- Chinese congee: Rice porridge with corn, savoury garnishes and fruit
+- Rice porridge with corn, savory garnishes, and fruit

 - Fresh seasonal fruit served with cereal and milk